-- if the user needs to prepare an inventory for a multi-day period that includes weekend days, and - weekend day data with different speed distributions, daily VMT fractions, and/or hourly VMT fractions are available.
+- If the user needs to prepare an inventory for a multi-day period that includes weekend days, and - Weekend day data with different speed distributions, daily VMT fractions, and/or hourly VMT fractions are available.

-In that case, both weekdays and weekend days should be selected and the different speed and VMT data can be input accordingly.
+In that case, both weekdays and weekend days should be selected and the different speed and VMT data entered accordingly.